-The computational and algorithmic research has just recently started to consider these issues.
-The computational issues related to the presence of a harmful agent have been explored in the context of intruder capture and network decontamination; in the case of harmful host, the focus has been on the black hole, a node that disposes of any incoming agent without leaving any observable trace of this destruction Refs.
-[3,4,6,7,8,9,10,11,16].
-In this paper, we continue the investigation of the black hole search problem.
+The computational issues related to the presence of a harmful agent have been explored in the context of intruder capture and network decontamination.
+In the case of a harmful host, the focus has been on the black hole, a node that disposes of any incoming agent without leaving any observable trace of this destruction [1,2,3,4,5,6].

-A black hole (BH) models a network site in which a resident process (e.g., an unknowingly installed virus) deletes visiting agents or incoming data; furthermore, any undetectable crash failure of a site in an asynchronous network transforms that site into a black hole.
-In presence of a black hole, the first important goal is to determine its location.
-To this end, a team of mobile system agents is deployed; their task is completed if, within finite time, at least one agent survives and knows the links leading to the black hole.
-The research concern is to determine under what conditions and at what cost mobile agents can successfully accomplish this task, called the black hole search (Bhs) problem.
-The main complexity parameter is the size of the team; i.e., the number of agents used in the search.
-Another important measure is the amount of moves performed by the agents in their search.
+A black hole (BH) models a network site in which a resident process (e.g., an unknowingly installed virus) deletes visiting agents or incoming data; furthermore, any undetectable crash failure of a site in an asynchronous network transforms that site into a BH.
+In presence of a BH, the first important goal is to determine its location.
+To this end, a team of mobile system agents is deployed; their task is completed if, within finite time, at least one agent survives and knows the links leading to the BH.
+The research concern is to determine under what conditions and at what cost mobile agents can successfully accomplish this task, called the black hole search (BHS) problem.

-The computability and complexity of Bhs depend on a variety of factors, first and foremost on whether the system is asynchronous Refs.
-[6,7,8,9,10] or synchronous Refs.
-[3,4,5,16].
-Indeed the nature of the problem changes drastically and dramatically.
-For example, both in synchronous and asynchronous systems, with enough agents it is possible to locate the black hole if we are aware of its existence; however, if there is doubt on whether or not there is a black hole in the system, in absence of synchrony this doubt can not be removed.
-In fact, in an asynchronous system, it is undecidable to determine if there is a black hole Ref.
-[8].
-The consequences of this fact are numerous and render the asynchronous case considerably difficult.
-In this paper we continue the investigation of the asynchronous case.
+The computability and complexity of BHS depend on a variety of factors, first and foremost on whether the system is synchronous [1,2,6] or asynchronous [3,4].
+Indeed the nature of the problem changes drastically and dramatically: the former is a great simplification of the later.
+For example, if there is a doubt on whether or not there is a BH in the system, in absence of synchrony, this doubt can not be removed.
+In fact, in an asynchronous system, it is undecidable to determine if there is a BH [3].
+In this paper we continue the investigation of black hole search problem in the asynchronous case.